Ronald Cumbal

 I'm currently a postdoc researcher at the Department of Information Technology at Uppsala University.
 I obtained my PhD at KTH Royal Institute of Technology and MSc at TU Delft.

-My research focuses on Human-Robot Interaction (HRI), Human-Computer Interaction (HCI), and applied Machine Learning (ML), with a particular interest in designing embodied agents that support meaningful and engaging interactions.
-I use mixed-methods approaches to explore how conversational robots operate within group settings and how they can best support human communication.
-I am passionate about bridging technical innovation, user-centered design, and real-world deployment to create human-aware technologies.
+My research focuses on human-robot interaction, human-centered AI, and applied machine learning, with a particular interest in developing autonomous agents that facilitate meaningful and engaging interactions.
+I design and train models for real-world deployment and use mixed-methods approaches to explore how robots can best support human experiences.
+I am passionate about bridging technical innovation and user-centered design to create systems that are safe, aligned, and beneficial to people.

 Selected Work